GaloisInc/pirate/spec/elf_extensions.rst

-For each enclave, we provide a name, used when specifying which enclaves to generate executables for; an entrypoint, in the form of the index of a ``.symtab`` entry; and a list of capapilities and sensitivity authorizations the enclave offers.
-For each symbol in ``.symtab``, we provide a list of required capabilities and sensitivity authorizations, and optionally, the enclave that is allowed to run or access the symbol.
+For each enclave, we provide a name, used when specifying which enclaves to generate executables for; an entrypoint, in the form of the index of a ``.symtab`` entry; and a list of capabilities the enclave offers.
+For each symbol in ``.symtab``, we provide a list of required capabilities, and optionally, the enclave that is allowed to run or access the symbol.

-Note that capabilities and sensitivities are handled identically: Both are identified internally by the index of their entry in ``.captab`` and externally by their user-defined name, which must be unique within the compilation unit.
-Sensitivities optionally contain the index of a parent sensitivity, meaning that an enclave authorized at the child level is also authorized at the parent level (i.e., the parent is less sensitive than the child).
-Lists of required or provided capabilities/sensitivities are specified as strings in ``.gaps.strtab``, ending in ``CAP_NULL``.
+Note that capabilities are handled identically: Both are identified internally by the index of their entry in ``.gaps.captab`` and externally by their user-defined name, which must be unique within the compilation unit.
+Extended capabilities are capabilities that extend a previous capability, and these contain the index of a parent capability.
+Lists of required or provided capabilities are specified as strings in ``.gaps.strtab``, ending in ``CAP_NULL``.

 Special Sections
 ----------------